Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: Extracting scale and shape parameters from pre-trained models

 \subsection{Comparing scale versus shape parameters}

-Figure~\ref{fig:alpha-versus-spectral} compares \ALPHA and \SPECTRALNORM for models from Table~\ref{table:models-from-contest}, segmented into sub-groups corresponding to models with the same depth.
-See Table~\ref{table:alpha-vs-spnorm} in Appendix~\ref{app:details_scale_shape} for more details.
+Here, we compare \SHAPE versus \SCALE parameters, illustrating that they capture different information about models, as task, depth, and regularization / solver hyperparameters are varied.
+See Figure~\ref{fig:alpha-versus-spectral}, which compares \ALPHA and \SPECTRALNORM for models from Table~\ref{table:models-from-contest}, segmented into sub-groups corresponding to models with the same depth.
+See also Table~\ref{table:alpha-vs-spnorm} for more detailed numerical results.
 For some model sub-groups, \ALPHA and \SPECTRALNORM are strongly anti-correlated; while for other sub-groups, they are modestly to weakly anti-correlated, at best.

-For example, for \TASKONE, in the $2xx$ and $9xx$ models, the two metrics are strongly anti-corelated metrics, with $R^2>0.6$ and a Kendal-$\tau$ rank correlation metric of $\tau>0.75$; \footnote{A strong linear correlation, not just good rank correlation, is predicted for good models by HT-SR theory~\cite{MM18_TR}, and this has been observed previously for SOTA CV and NLP models~\cite{MM20a_trends_NatComm}.} in the $1xx$ models, they are modestly so, with $R^2\sim0.4$ and $\tau\sim0.4$; and in the remaning model sub-groups, $R^2<0.2$ and $\tau\le0.3$, which we identify as weakly correlated.
-Similarly, in \TASKTWO, we can identify model sub-group $9xx$ has having well anti-correlated average metrics, with large $R^2$ and Kenadal-$\tau$; model sub-groups $6xx$ and $10xx$ exhibit intermediate behavior, as $R^2<0.3$ for each; and model sub-group $2xx$ shows no substantial correlation at all between \ALPHA and \SPECTRALNORM.
+For example, for \TASKONE, in the $2xx$ and $9xx$ models, the two metrics are strongly anti-correlated metrics, with $R^2>0.6$ and a Kendall-$\tau$ rank correlation metric of $\tau>0.75$; \footnote{A strong linear correlation, not just good rank correlation, is predicted for good models by HT-SR theory~\cite{MM18_TR_JMLRversion}, and this has been observed previously for SOTA CV and NLP models~\cite{MM20a_trends_NatComm}.} in the $1xx$ models, they are modestly so, with $R^2\sim0.4$ and $\tau\sim0.4$; and in the remaning model sub-groups, $R^2<0.2$ and $\tau\le0.3$, which we identify as weakly correlated.
+Similarly, in \TASKTWO, we can identify model sub-group $9xx$ has having well anti-correlated average metrics, with large $R^2$ and Kendall-$\tau$; model sub-groups $6xx$ and $10xx$ exhibit intermediate behavior, as $R^2<0.3$ for each; and model sub-group $2xx$ shows no substantial correlation at all between \ALPHA and \SPECTRALNORM.
 See Appendix~\ref{app:illustrative_scale_shape} for more details on two illustrative pairs of examples.